edatfreecodecamp/python-math/Algebra-with-Python/Algebra-Read-Me-Course-Outline.md

  - Generate one-step and two-step problems with random integer values and the player has to input the answer<br>
  - Use positive and negative values.
 For added difficulty, make the numbers larger</li>
 <li>Projectile game<br>
- - Display a wall with randomly genrated height and location, then player has to move sliders to adjust a parabolic path to clear the wall<br>
+ - Display a "wall" with randomly genrated height and location, then player has to move sliders to adjust a parabolic path to clear the wall<br>
  - For added difficulty, make a second level where players enter a, b, and c without sliders</li>
  </ul>
 <p>